Activities

 Led by James Kenny, Archaeology Officer, Chichester District Council.

-Meeting Point: In front of the Council Chamber in North Street, Chichester, PO19 1LQ (picture above)
+Meeting Point: In front of the Council Chamber in North Street, Chichester, PO19 1LQ

 Duration: 2 hours, starting at 10am